| Price | Bid Increment |

 OAL: 10.5 in.

-Condition: Very Good-Antique; hard rubber grips have light wear & handling marks w/ some brown patina; the barrel & ejector rod housing retain much of the blue finish w/ some wear and rust/pitting;light holster wear on left side of the muzzle; cylinder retains blue in the fluting and has moderate wear w/ some gray/brown patina & rust spots; backstrap & front strap have gray/brown patina from hand wear w/ most of blue finish remaining; frame retains some case colors w/ some fading & light scattered rust; bore has a ring of rust from where the rolled up note sat in the barrel; action has not been worked as to preserve the confiscated condition, but would appear to be in good mechanical condition (NOTE: this is speculation)
+Condition: Very Good-Antique; hard rubber grips have light wear & handling marks w/ some brown patina; the barrel & ejector rod housing retain much of the blue finish w/ some wear and rust/pitting; light holster wear on left side of the muzzle; cylinder retains blue in the fluting and has moderate wear w/ some gray/brown patina & rust spots; backstrap & front strap have gray/brown patina from hand wear w/ most of blue finish remaining; frame retains some case colors w/ some fading & light scattered rust; bore has a ring of rust from where the rolled up note sat in the barrel; action is in excellent mechanical condition w/ four distinct clicks and tight cylinder lock-up

 Includes: Factory Colt letter stating that this revolver was shipped to Hartley and Graham in New York, New York, on July 5, 1892, with 15 other guns in the shipment.